 Rick joined the Board of Directors in 2017

-John Everett | Board Member
+John Everett | Assistant Treasurer

 John Everett grew up in Dundas, Ontario.
-Growing up, his parents rented a cottage at Long Point starting in the 1950’s and in 2009 John purchased a cottage at Long Point; he has been a frequent traveller of “The Causeway” for over 60 years.
+Growing up, his parents rented a cottage at Long Point starting in the 1950’s and in 2009 John purchased a cottage at Long Point; he has been a frequent traveler of “The Causeway” for over 60 years.

 John received his Bachelor of Arts, major in Geology at University of Western Ontario in 1973; he has been a Certified General Accountant since 1987, and a Licensed Trustee in Bankruptcy since 1995.

 In 2013, John’s wife Jan wrote a children’s book about him, “Johnny,” saving turtles crossing the busy Causeway Road.
 The surprising ending to the book parallels the goal of the Long Point Causeway Improvement Project (LPCIP).
 The Biosphere Foundation adopted the book to promote the message of the LPCIP and John became a member of that committee in 2013; in 2014 John joined the Long Point World Biosphere Reserve Foundation’s Board of Directors.